vitotai/BrewPiLess/doc/M0Humidity.md

-**Humidity monitoring and control is in preliminary development stage.**
 # DHT11/DHT21(AM2301)/DHT22 sensors
 DHT sensor family uses proprietary onewire protocol.
 For maximum flexibility, we don't allocate a dedidcated pin for it.
 Generic PINs that are used for actuators(cooling, heating, and etc.) can be used for DHTxx sensors.